fion21/new-django-6/README.md

 I first browsed through existing websites which feature Spanish properties: www.aplaceinthesun.com/spain, www.idealista.com, www.kyero.com, www.lucasfox.com.

 **Layout design**: the site theme is dark blue, grey, turquoise in colour.
 The theme itself was largely based on that designed by Brad Traversy in a Udemy video series about American Properties.
 I also changed the colours in the Admin area to dark blue and white.
 The changes are present in the css file.
 I also designed a logo which is present on the last photo of the majority of listings, also as an icon tab, although might not function due to AWS storage issues.
-All of the pre-design and UI stages can be seen as sketches in the **Planning ** folder in this Github account ‘s directory.
+All of the pre-design and UI stages can be seen as sketches in the **Planning** folder in this Github account's directory.

 ## Responsiveness